 Now, on that first spring hike, by mile 3 or 4, my left knee will say “You’re done girl, hope you aren’t too far from the car.”
 I know I need to train for a big hike gradually and thoughtfully.

 I’ve also gained a greater appreciation for strength training.
 I’d much rather be outside running or hiking on a beautiful day than in a gym with dumbbells.
 Yet my kinesiology education emphasized the importance of strength training as we age.

 I don’t want to be frail and fearful of falling.
-I want to stay strong and travel and live independently as long as possible.
+I want to stay strong to travel and live independently for as long as possible.

 Sound familiar?
-If so and you want to get ready for a Bucket List hiking trip, here’s how to get started training and gain momentum toward your hiking goal.
+If so and you want to get ready for a Bucket List hiking trip, here’s how to get started training for hiking and gain momentum toward your hiking goal.